Raavener/markdown-portfolio/_includes/04-lists.md

 ### Goals
 * Learning to code and program.

+* Making some Websites and programming some games.

+#### Dream

-* My goal is to become a game developer!
+- I want to become a game developer!